Initializing, please wait a moment

 Troubleshooting a "no signal" result

 • Browser permission.
-Click the camera icon in the address bar and re-grant access for freetoolonline.com.
+Click the camera icon in the address bar and re-grant access.
 On Chrome, Site settings → Camera must be set to Allow; a blocked permission produces an instant black frame.

 • Secure origin (HTTPS).
-Modern browsers expose getUserMedia only over https://.
-Loading the page over plain HTTP silently returns no stream.
+Browsers expose the camera API only over https://.
+Loading over plain HTTP returns no stream.

-• OS-level privacy. macOS: System Settings → Privacy & Security → Camera and enable your browser.
+• OS-level privacy. macOS: System Settings → Privacy & Security → Camera.
 Windows: Settings → Privacy & security → Camera.
-Linux: confirm the user has access to /dev/video0.
+Linux: confirm user access to /dev/video0.

 • Device in use elsewhere.
-Zoom, Teams, OBS, and the native Camera app on Windows often hold an exclusive lock on the webcam.
-Quit other apps and reload.
+A blank preview often just means another app is holding the camera - Zoom, Teams, OBS, and the native Camera app are common culprits.
+Quit them and reload.

-• Mobile sensor quirks. iOS Safari requires a user gesture (a tap) before the first sensor read, and blocks motion sensors when the page is inside a cross-origin iframe.
+• Mobile sensor quirks. iOS Safari requires a user tap before the first sensor read.
 Android Chrome occasionally hides additional rear lenses from the browser.

 Desktop vs mobile test differences